talon-one/talon_one.js/docs/ManagementApi.md

 <a name="getCouponsByAttributes"></a>
 # **getCouponsByAttributes**
-> InlineResponse2003 getCouponsByAttributes(applicationId, campaignId, opts)
+> InlineResponse2001 getCouponsByAttributes(applicationId, campaignId, body, opts)

 Get a list of the coupons that match the given attributes